 Are you noticing your water bill skyrocket and your pool losing more than half an inch on a daily basis?
 If you are having any of these problems you might have a leak!
-Try the bucket test first to see if your pool is losing water due to a leak instead of evaporation.
+Try this simple test to determine if the leak is in the liner or in the plumping.

-- Fill the pool to the middle of the skimmer box.
+- Fill the pool to the middle of the skimmer faceplate

-which tests the integrity of your pool’s plumbing.
-If your plumbing cannot maintain a certain amount of pressure over a given amount of time we use highly specialized “sonic equipment” to listen underground.
-With this piece of equipment, we can pinpoint the location of your leak without having to destroy your deck!
-Once the leak is located, repair options and pricing are discussed with the homeowner.
+If an underground plumbing leak is suspected, we pressure test your pool’s plumbing.
+If your plumbing does not maintain a certain amount of pressure over a given amount of time, we use one of our highly specialized listening devices to listen underground.
+With this equipment, we can pinpoint the location of your leak with precision!

-We can also detect structural leaks with our “hydrophone”.
-This underwater microphone enables us to pinpoint any structural leaks around any fittings, lights, or drains.
+We can detect structural leaks with our hydrophone, an underwater microphone that can pinpoint structural leaks around any fittings, lights, or drains.